Unlocking Opportunities: Commercial Real Estate California

 Define Your Investment Goals

 Clearly outline your objectives, whether it's income generation, capital appreciation, or owner-occupancy.
-This initial step helps narrow down suitable property types and locations.
+This initial step helps narrow down property types and locations.

 2